krjoha/ai-lab-mlops/README.md

 python tasks/train_model.py
 ```

-Run prediction pipeline in the airflow UI!
+Run the pipeline in the Airflow UI!